junzis/pyModeS/docs/pipe.md

 - `bootstrap_reset` — bootstrap buffers that failed to cluster and restarted

-The trusted ICAO set, per-ICAO state, pending CPR frames, anchors, bootstrap buffers, and position history are all cleared by `reset()`.
+The trusted ICAO cache, per-ICAO state, pending CPR frames, anchors, bootstrap buffers, and position history are all cleared by `reset()`.